-The Partnership for Assessment of Readiness for College and Career (PARCC) will be used to measure student progress.
-It tests basic and applied skills through the use of multiple-choice and short- constructed essay responses.
+The Transitional Colorado Assessment Program (TCAP) will be used to measure student progress.
+It tests basic and applied skills through the use of multiple-choice and shortconstructed essay responses.
 Teachers will work with students to analyze and practice the formats used for high-stakes testing and provide opportunities throughout instruction for writing on prompts and showing thinking in mathematics.
 Results of the testing will be used to promote reflection on learning, setting goals for students, improving instruction, and identifying areas for professional development.

-The PLAN® program helps 10th graders build a solid foundation for future academic and career success and provides information needed to address school districts' high-priority issues.
+The PLAN[®] program helps 10th graders build a solid foundation for future academic and career success and provides information needed to address school districts' high-priority issues.
 It is a comprehensive guidance resource that helps students measure their current academic development, explore career/training options, and make plans for the remaining years of high school and post-graduation years.
 PLAN can help all students-those who are college-bound as well as those who are likely to enter the workforce directly after high school.

-Ninth grade students will be administered The ACT EXPLORE® assessment.
+Ninth grade students will be administered The ACT EXPLORE assessment.
 EXPLORE provides ninth grade students the opportunity to explore a broad range of options for their future.
-It prepares students not only for their high school coursework but for their posthigh school choices as well.
+It prepares students not only for their high school coursework but for their post-high school choices as well.
 EXPLORE serves as an entry point into ACT's College and Career Readiness System.